rocket-pool/RPIPs/RPIPs/RPIP-34.md

 ---

 ### VOP Usage - Instances
-> VOP-GMC-MEMBERSELECT-1 is a single GMC membership selection, with a date, candidates, a vote, and results.
+> VOP-EMC-MEMBERSELECT-1 is a single EMC (example management committee) membership selection, with a date, candidates, a vote, and results.

 * A VOP instance is an instantiation of a VOP definition.
 * When a VOP instance is triggered, it SHALL be assigned the next free instance number by the responsible party.